VirtusLab/git-machete-intellij-plugin/README.md

 ```
 `develop`, `allow-ownership-link`, `build-chain`, `call-ws`, `master` and `hotfix/add-trigger` are branch names.
 Two of them (`allow-ownership-link` and `build-chain`) have custom annotation - it's some kind of short description for given branch and it can be any text that will be displayed next to this branch - in this case they are pull request numbers.
-Relation between these branches is determined by indentations - here single indent is 4 spaces but also tabulation(s) can be used.
+Relation between these branches is determined by indentations - here single indent is 4 spaces, but a tab can be used as well.
 In the example above branches `allow-ownership-link` and `call-ws` are children of `develop` and `build-chain` is a child of `allow-ownership-link`.
-The same for `hotfix/add-trigger` and `master` - former is a child of latter.
+The same for `hotfix/add-trigger` and `master` - the former is a child of the latter.
 `develop` and `master` are root branches.

-When branch tree is created, Git Machete indicates relation between parent branch and each of its child branches.
+When branch layout is created, Git Machete indicates relation between parent branch and each of its child branches.
 If edge between them is green that means child branch is in sync with its parent branch - in other words there are no commits in parent branch that don't belong to the child.
-But if there are some of that commits, then edge is red - we need to [rebase](#rebase) child branch onto the parent.
+But if there are some commits in the parent branch that are **not** reachable from the child, then edge is red - we need to [rebase](#rebase) child branch onto the parent.

-Machete file editor will help you to manage `machete` file: it underlines any errors (bad indentation or nonexistent branches) and propose branch names based on local repository branches.
+Machete file editor will help you to manage `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
-When file editing is done, you can click button in top right corner of file editor to refresh machete branch tree.
+When file editing is done, you can click button in top right corner of file editor to refresh machete branch layout.

 ![](docs/machete_file_editor.gif)

-For more information about `machete` file look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02)
+For more information about `machete` file look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).

 ### Checking out branches

 With Git Machete you can easily check out branches that have been defined in `machete` file.
 Just right-click on the branch you wont to check out and select `Checkout Branch`.
 You can also double-click on the selected branch to check it out.
-Current branch is underlined in branch tree.
+Current branch is underlined in branch layout.

 ![](docs/checkout.gif)

 ### Listing commits

 Git Machete can display commits belonging to the branches.
-It displays only these commits that are unique for the selected branch (i.e. were never a tip of a different branch).
+It displays only the commits that are unique to the selected branch (i.e. have never been a tip of a different branch).
-When you click on eye button on the left side of plugin, you can toggle between show and hide commits.
+When you click on the eye button on the left side of plugin, you can toggle between showing and hiding commits.

 ![](docs/toggle_listing_commits.gif)